dinhyen/dinhyen.github.io/source/travel/iceland/snaefellsnes-peninsula/index.markdown

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6873.jpg)

 We saw this tube house on the way back.
-It wouldn't be out of place in the Shire if not the lack of greenery.
+It wouldn't be out of place in the Shire if not for the lack of greenery.

 ![](https://dl.dropboxusercontent.com/u/52804626/iceland/dsc_6879.jpg)